baitmooth/snow/docs/guides/Vector_Asset_Creator.md

 ## Uploading

-- Go to the github page <https://github.com/Donnnno/Arcticons/> in a browser
+- Go to the github page <https://github.com/baitmooth/snow/> in a browser

 - Turn on desktop mode in the browser

 - On the top-right corner, click the Fork button.
-You'll get your very own clone of Arcticons!
+You'll get your very own clone of Snow!

 - Click "other" directory